kousiksatish/simple-gcm/README.md

 * `/send_gcm.php`
   * Used to send the message to **all** GCM ids
   * Accepts a POST request with the `message` sent as form-data

-TODO:
-- [ ] Convert into a general purpose simple GCM server